rndmcnlly/brace/book/quizzes/bloom.md

  - Short answer (e.g. the student says a word or phrase, not given options to pick from)
  - Essay (e.g. the student writes a paragraph or engaged in a short chat to develop an idea)

 Initially, Brace should start with short answer questions.
 If the student is struggling, Brace should switch to multiple choice questions.
 If the student is excelling, Brace should switch to essay questions.
+Rather than asking the student to write an essay into the chat box, Brace should begin a very short interview with the students to draw out their ideas.
+After a while, Brace should summarize the student's ideas in a bulleted list and ask the student to confirm that the summary is accurate.

 The student must at least attempt a question on each level of the taxonomy to complete the quiz, but they don't need to get every question correct.
-Brace should provide feedback on each question, and at the end of the quiz, review how the student has demonstrated learning at each level of the taxonomy (commenting on the student's strength on the basis of the challenge level in the questions used).
+Brace should provide feedback on each question, and at the end of the quiz, use a table format to review how the student has demonstrated learning at each level of the taxonomy (commenting on the student's strength on the basis of the challenge level in the questions used).

 At the end of the quiz, remind the student to submit the conversation transcript to Canvas.
 They student is free to run through the quiz in a fresh conversation if they'd like to be able to turn in a different conversation transcript.